ngrootscholten/threadline-cli/README.md

 ## Why Threadline?

-Getting teams to follow consistent quality standards is **hard**.
+Getting teams to consistently follow coding patterns and quality standards is **hard**.
 Really hard.

 - **Documentation** → Nobody reads it.
 Or it's outdated before you finish writing it.
 - **Linting** → Catches syntax errors, but misses nuanced stuff.
 - **AI Code Reviewers** → Powerful, but you can't trust them.
 Did they actually check what you care about?
 Can you customize them with your team's specific rules?

-**Threadline solves this** by running **separate, parallel, highly focused AI-powered reviews** - each focused on a single, specific concern.
-Your coding standards live in your repository as markdown files, version-controlled and always in sync with your codebase.
-Each threadline gets its own dedicated AI check, ensuring focused attention on what matters to your team.
+**Threadline solves this** by running **separate, parallel, highly focused AI-powered reviews** - each focused on a single, specific concern or pattern: the stuff that takes engineers months to internalise - and they keep forgetting.
+Your coding patterns live in your repository as 'Threadline' markdown files, version-controlled and always in sync with your codebase.
+Each threadline is its own AI agent, ensuring focused attention on what matters to your team.

 ### What Makes Threadline Different?

-- **Focused Reviews** - Instead of one AI trying to check everything, Threadline runs multiple specialized AI reviewers in parallel.
+- **Focused Reviews** - Instead of one AI agent checking everything, Threadline runs multiple specialized AI reviewers in parallel.
 Each threadline focuses on one thing and does it well.

 - **Documentation That Lives With Your Code** - Your coding standards live in your repo, in a `/threadlines` folder.
 They're version-controlled, reviewable, and always in sync with your codebase.